 In her will Elizabeth devoted the proceeds of the settled interest of a sum of £4,550 to charitable purposes to benefit the ministers and the poor of various Baptist causes.
 This charitable trust was to be overseen by seven Baptist ministers, including the minister at Bengeworth, Jacob Mower; Dr John Gill and Benjamin Beddome.
 Beddome not only had fraternal links with the Bengeworth church but was a very good friend of the will’s two executors, Bourton residents Richard Hall and William Snooke.
 Hall and Snook were sons-in-law to Benjamin and Elizabeth Seward.
 Holmes refers to Sister Hardiman as one who, despite her behaviour, benefited from the Seward fund.

 The arrangement sounds more like village gossip than a reliable fact but is interesting nevertheless.
-Martha was the first of three children born to Richard and Eleanor, the other two being boys.
-The same article speaks of the Sewards as cultured and wealthy people and suggests correctly that Anna Seward, the poetess, was aunt to Eleanor and Frances.
+Martha was the first of three children born to Richard and Elinor, the other two being boys.
+The same article speaks of the Sewards as cultured and wealthy people and suggests correctly that Anna Seward, the poetess, was aunt to Elinor and Frances.